 Create Additional Content for Email

 Email also uses HTML as the language for rich text messages, which feature links, text and a variety of other elements that cannot be featured in plain-text alone.
-So, if you are looking to share an ebook that relates to your website through email, you can utilise HTML to optimise the impact of your message.
+So, if you are looking to share an ebook that relates to your website through email, you can utilize HTML to optimize the impact of your message.

 Understand Offline Help Documents That are Installed on Your Computer

 Interestingly, HTML is used as the format for computer-based help documents that are accessible offline.
 A basic knowledge of HTML can, therefore, help you to understand issues with your hardware and resolve them quicker, which in turn may ensure that you are able to restore your website quicker in instances when it has gone offline.